 Notes for editors:

-The ICRC and the Syrian Arab Red Crescent (SARC) continue to run a hospital in Al-Hol for now over four years, providing much needed medical care to the vulnerable population in an area where access to the very basics is an immense challenge.
+The ICRC and the Syrian Arab Red Crescent (SARC) continue to run a hospital in Al-Hol for now over three years, providing much needed medical care to the vulnerable population in an area where access to the very basics is an immense challenge.
 Made until recently of tents, as of 2022, this hospital has been converted into a prefabricated structure, making it more resilient and capable of better withstanding harsh weather conditions, providing improved conditions for the patients and for the medical staff working there.
 It is run by a 57-strong medical team – doctors, nurses, midwife, lab technician, X-ray technicians and support staff – and provides 50-60 consultations a day on average; in 2021, it treated over 11,000 medical cases.

 In addition to its health services, the hospital provides Mental Health and Psycho-social Support (MHPSS).
 The service offers individual sessions and family sessions, depending on the needs.
 Psycho-educational activities are provided for the children.
 The activities are adapted to address the needs of children living in Al-Hol, with the purpose of improving and strengthening their self-esteem and self-confidence.